roadrunner-server/roadrunner-docs/docs/en/plugins/applogger.md

 #### RPC Interface

-All methods accept a `string` (which will be logger) as a first argument, and `bool` placeholder for the second arg.
+All methods accept a `string` (which will be logger) as a first argument and a `bool` placeholder for the second arg.
 ```go
 func (r *RPC) Error(in string, _ *bool) error {}